 The LBT does not warrant the transmission of the response message.

-All ERDEVs have requested to skip ranging for the current ranging block during ranging control phase
+All HRP-ARDEVs have requested to skip ranging for the current ranging block during control phase

-If a range-measurement cycle is terminated before its completion, the involved ERDEVs shall stop the NB and UWB transmissions until the next range-measurement cycle.
+If a ranging cycle is terminated before its completion, the involved HRP-ARDEVs shall stop the NB and UWB transmissions until the next ranging cycle.

-Figure 1.1.2.1 illustrates an example of the NBA-MMS-UWB ranging control phase.
+Figure 1.1.2.1 illustrates an example of the NBA-UWB MMS control phase.

-Figure 1.1.2.1 - NBA-MMS-UWB ranging control phase
+Figure 1.1.2.1 - NBA-UWB MMS control phase

-NBA-MMS-UWB ranging phase
+NBA-UWB MMS ranging phase

-An NBA-MMS-UWB ranging phase starts when the NBA-MMS-UWB ranging control phase ends.
+An NBA-UWB MMS ranging phase starts when the NBA-UWB MMS control phase ends.

 An initiator may start transmitting a first UWB RSF fragment at RpInitiatorRsfOffset slots into the ranging phase.
 The initiator may continue to send up to X UWB RSF fragments at regular intervals of 1200 RSTUs (where X refers to [5]).